Get a Taste of Old-School Maine with a Road Trip on Route 1

-With finger-like peninsulas that jut into Casco Bay, the Harpswell region offers some of Midcoast Maine’s most spectacular drives.
+With finger-like peninsulas that jut into Casco Bay, the Harpswell region offers some of midcoast Maine’s most spectacular drives.
 As if the views weren’t rewarding enough, just wait until you reach Dolphin Marina.
 The ride takes about 25 minutes from Brunswick (your exit off Route 1) to Basin Point, where Malcolm and Jean Saxton built their restaurant in 1966.
-It has remained family-owned ever since, earning near-pilgrimage status not just for the panoramic vistas, but also the famous haddock chowdah and blueberry muffins baked fresh daily.
+It has remained family-owned ever since, earning near-pilgrimage status not just for its panoramic vistas, but also its famous Haddock Chowdah and blueberry muffins baked fresh daily.

 41 Water St, Wiscasset

-This family-run seafood shack in Wiscasset is teeny tiny, but you can’t miss it.
+This family-run seafood shack in Wiscasset is teeny-tiny, but you can’t miss it.
 Just keep an eye out for the line that stretches down Maine Street before crossing over the Sheepscot River.
 They’re waiting for what might be the state’s most dreamed-about lobster roll.
 Bold statement, we know, but these babies easily clock in at over two pounds, overstuffed with whole claw and tail meat in a grilled split-top bun.
-So brave the wait to get your hands on one, and throw in a side order of the fried zucchini, too.
+So brave the wait to get your hands on one, and throw in a side order of fried zucchini for good measure.

 1885 Atlantic Hwy, Waldoboro